-- (a) in the case of a natural person-\$10 000; - (b) in the case of a body corporate-\$120 000. - (2) A person shall not, before the relevant date, publish any statement or representation- - (a) by which the identity of a person who has been, or is about to be, charged with a sexual offence is revealed; or - (b) from which the identity of a person who has been, or is about to be, charged with a sexual offence, might reasonably be inferred, unless the accused person consents to the publication.
+- (2) A person must not, before the relevant time, publish any statement or representation- - (a) by which the identity of a person who has been, or is about to be, charged with a sexual offence is revealed; or - (b) from which the identity of a person who has been, or is about to be, charged with a sexual offence, might reasonably be inferred, unless the accused person consents to the publication.

-- (a) in the case of a natural person-\$10 000; - (b) in the case of a body corporate-\$120 000. - (4) A person shall not publish any statement or representation- - (a) by which the identity of a person alleged in any legal proceedings to be the victim of a sexual offence is revealed; or - (b) from which the identity of a person alleged in any legal proceedings to be the victim of a sexual offence might reasonably be inferred, unless the judge authorises, or the alleged victim consents to, the publication (but no such authorisation or consent can be given where the alleged victim is a child).
+- (a) in the case of a natural person-\$10 000; - (b) in the case of a body corporate-\$120 000. - (2a) A police officer or any other person acting in a public official capacity who is responsible for conducting the criminal investigation in respect of a person who has been, or is about to be, charged with a sexual offence must, before the relevant time, ensure that all reasonable efforts are made to notify the victim about the expiry of the prohibition applying in respect of publication of the accused person's identity under subsection (2). - (4) A person must not publish any statement or representation- - (a) by which the identity of a person alleged in any legal proceedings to be the victim of a sexual offence is revealed; or - (b) from which the identity of a person alleged in any legal proceedings to be the victim of a sexual offence might reasonably be inferred, unless the judge authorises, or the alleged victim consents to, the publication (but no such authorisation or consent can be given where the alleged victim is a child).

-- (a) in the case of a natural person-\$10 000; - (b) in the case of a body corporate-\$120 000.
+- (a) in the case of a natural person-\$10 000; - (b) in the case of a body corporate-\$120 000. - (5) In this section-